Dagsavisen: History

 In 1940, upon the German invasion and subsequent occupation of Norway, Arbeiderbladet was stopped by the Nazi authorities.
 The only legal party in Norway during the occupation, Nasjonal Samling, evicted Arbeiderbladet from its premises, using it as headquarters for its party organ Fritt Folk.
 Arbeiderbladet's printing press was also utilized by Fritt Folk.
 Only in 1945, upon the liberation of Norway, did Arbeiderbladet resume publication.

 Olav Larssen, imprisoned during the occupation, was promoted from news editor as he succeeded Martin Tranmæl as editor-in-chief in 1949.
 At that time, the editor-in-chief was elected by the national convention of the Labour Party, and the editor-in-chief was also an ex officio member of the party's central committee.
 This practice continued with editors-in-chief Reidar Hirsti and Einar Olsen, until abolished in 1975.
 From this point, the board of directors appointed the editor-in-chief.

 In 1974, Tor and Trygve Bratteli, aided by Jens Chr.
 Hauge, forced Hirsti out of his job.

 Arbeiderbladet was formally owned by the Labour Party until 1991, when a separate, but affiliated, entity Norsk Arbeiderpresse took over.
 The labour-inspired name Arbeiderbladet was changed in 1997, to the neutral Dagsavisen ('The Daily Newspaper').
 In 1999 a step towards independence was taken, as the newspaper was published by the public company Dagsavisen AS, which is in turn was owned 100% by the foundation Stiftelsen Dagsavisen.
 As of 2016, this foundation only owns 9% of the shares of Dagsavisen directly, with the remaining 91% of the paper owned by Mentor Medier AS.
 This company also owns the Christian daily Vårt Land, and is partly owned by Christian groups such as Normisjon, Blå Kors and the Norwegian Lutheran Mission.
 The largest owner is Mushom Invest (10%).
 Stiftelsen Dagsavisen controls 6% of the shares in Mentor Medier AS.

 The newspaper depends on economic support from the Norwegian Government.

 Publishing

 The newspaper changed to tabloid format in 1990, having used the Berliner format since 1976.
 In 1997 it launched its Internet version, and also started publishing on Sundays.
 The Sunday edition was discontinued in 2007 due to economic problems.
 It is widely accepted that Dagsavisen would face drastic problems if the distinctively Norwegian press support were to cease.

 Dagsavisen is published six days a week.

-Dagsavisen had a circulation of 28,337 in 2009, making it the fifth largest Oslo-based newspaper, after Verdens Gang, Aftenposten, Aften, Dagbladet and Dagens Næringsliv.
+Dagsavisen had a circulation of 28,337 in 2009, making it the fifth largest Oslo-based newspaper, after Verdens Gang, Aftenposten, Aften (now discontinued), Dagbladet and Dagens Næringsliv.
 It is also smaller than the regional and local newspapers Bergens Tidende, Adresseavisen, Stavanger Aftenblad, Fædrelandsvennen, Drammens Tidende, Romerikes Blad, Sunnmørsposten and Haugesunds Avis.

 Its slogan is "Nyheter med mening" ('Meaningful news').